It’s a sad fact that scammers often target the people with the most to lose, and the least chance to catch on or fix things.

 The FTC reported a “striking increase” in the typical amount of money lost to this type of scam in 2018.
 People age 70 or older who were conned into sending cash reported losing an average of $9,000 per person.

-This type of scam usually starts with a phone call from someone pretending to be the victim’s grandchild who is in need of cash due to legal trouble.
+This type of scam usually starts with a phone call from someone pretending to be a grandchild of the victim who is in need of cash due to legal trouble.